AdrianoMoura/Grunt-App-Boilerplate/README.md

 If you will use Intel XDK Create a Intel XDK project inside xdk folder, the App Name must be the same in package.json

-After all of this, run the follow command
+After all of this, run the following command

 ```
 npm install